junioralive/crt.sh/README.md

 ### 🔍 Usage

-Visit `http://localhost:5000/` to view the documentation and learn how to use the API.
-Use the endpoint `/site/{domain}` to fetch SSL certificate details, replacing `{domain}` with the actual domain name you wish to query.
+Visit `http://localhost:5000/` or the deployment link to view the documentation and learn how to use the API.

 ## 📝 To-Do List

 - [✔️] Add Certificate Search 🔍
 - [✔️] Add CA Search 🔎
 - [✔️] Documentation 📝
-- [ ] One Click Hosting 🚀
+- [✔️] One Click Hosting 🚀

 ## **📞 Contact:**